veiset/veiset-blog/alpha/coffeeW8-project.md

 Disclaimer
 ----------
-We, the CoffeeW8 team, is not to be held responsible if the CoffeeW8 achieves sentience and start committing heinous crimes against such as, but not limited to: attaching lazers to sharks, creating an army of minion robots, and/or serving cold coffee.
+We, the CoffeeW8 team, is not to be held responsible if the CoffeeW8 achieves sentience and start committing heinous crimes against humanity such as, but not limited to: attaching lazers to sharks, creating an army of minion robots, and/or serving cold coffee.
 The CoffeeW8 team does not endorse any attempts to summon Cthulu by such ancient rituals as brewing coffee with human blood, or similar misuse of the technology.